French succumb to temptation of cash as taxes climb

 "The client and I are in the same position: we both need to save money, so cash works for everyone," said Bruno, 27, who asked not to be identified because of the tax-dodging that is helping to swell his monthly wages by 25 to 50 percent.

-Working for cash in hand is commonplace in many countries, including some of France's euro zone neighbours.
+Working for cash in hand is commonplace in many countries, including some of France's euro zone neighbors.

 Now the French are starting to catch up, undermining President Francois Hollande's efforts to boost official employment numbers and threatening the tax receipts he needs to bring the public deficit within European Union limits.

-A cultural preference for using cheques over cash and France's highly-developed tax collection system, employing 115,000 staff, have kept its undeclared economy less developed than those of some of its neighbours.
+A cultural preference for using checks over cash and France's highly-developed tax collection system, employing 115,000 staff, have kept its undeclared economy less developed than those of some of its neighbors.

 But rises in value-added taxes and the scrapping of subsidies for services ranging from baby-sitting to gardening have spurred the first expansion in the 'shadow' part of France's economy for more than a decade.